20th century in science: Quantum chemistry

 Some view the birth of quantum chemistry in the discovery of the Schrödinger equation and its application to the hydrogen atom in 1926.
 However, the 1927 article of Walter Heitler and Fritz London is often recognised as the first milestone in the history of quantum chemistry.
 This is the first application of quantum mechanics to the diatomic hydrogen molecule, and thus to the phenomenon of the chemical bond.
 In the following years much progress was accomplished by Edward Teller, Robert S. Mulliken, Max Born, J. Robert Oppenheimer, Linus Pauling, Erich Hückel, Douglas Hartree, Vladimir Aleksandrovich Fock, to cite a few.

 Still, skepticism remained as to the general power of quantum mechanics applied to complex chemical systems.
 The situation around 1930 is described by Paul Dirac:

 Hence the quantum mechanical methods developed in the 1930s and 1940s are often referred to as theoretical molecular or atomic physics to underline the fact that they were more the application of quantum mechanics to chemistry and spectroscopy than answers to chemically relevant questions.
 In 1951, a milestone article in quantum chemistry is the seminal paper of Clemens C. J. Roothaan on Roothaan equations.
 It opened the avenue to the solution of the self-consistent field equations for small molecules like hydrogen or nitrogen.
 Those computations were performed with the help of tables of integrals which were computed on the most advanced computers of the time.

 In the 1940s many physicists turned from molecular or atomic physics to nuclear physics (like J. Robert Oppenheimer or Edward Teller).
 Glenn T. Seaborg was an American nuclear chemist best known for his work on isolating and identifying transuranium elements (those heavier than uranium).
 He shared the 1951 Nobel Prize for Chemistry with Edwin Mattison McMillan for their independent discoveries of transuranium elements.
-Seaborgium was named in his honour, making him the only person, along Albert Einstein and Yuri Oganessian, for whom a chemical element was named during his lifetime.
+Seaborgium was named in his honour, making him one of three people, along Albert Einstein and Yuri Oganessian, for whom a chemical element was named during his lifetime.